LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 #.
 Update ``build.gradle`` with the dependencies.

 #.
 Update ``src/resources/application.properties`` with the right info.
+This will include
+   ``spring.datasource.url`` set to the address of your database connection, as well as the username and password for a user you have created.
+Refer to the tip below for the other properties you must add to complete your database setup.

 .. admonition:: Tip

-   You can double check your setup against what you've already done for :ref:`your coding events repo <setup-orm-database>`
+   You can double check your setup against what you've already done for :ref:`your coding events repo <setup-orm-database>`.
+You can copy these property assignments from your coding events repo, only needing to change the database address and username/password values.

 Test It!
 ^^^^^^^^

 When your database is properly configured, you should have no compiler errors when starting the application.
 Execute ``bootRun`` and check the compiler output to make sure this is the case.
-If all runs, you will be able to view your app running locally in the browser at ``Localhost:8080`` (unless of course you have changed the server port).
+If everything runs, you will be able to view your app locally in the browser at ``Localhost:8080`` (unless of course you have changed the server port).

 Your running application still has limited functionality.
-You won't yet be able to add a job from the *Add Job* form.
+You won't yet be able to add a job with the *Add Job* form.
 You also won't yet be able to view the list of jobs or search for jobs - but this is mostly because you have no more job data.
 Move on to
-Part 2 below to get the app to be more useful.
+Part 2 below to start adding these functionalities.

 .. _tech-jobs-persistent-pt2: